Skip to Content

 2. "Status Violations" -- this means violating the term of admission to the U.S. or working in the U.S. illegally

-3. Being convicted of a crime or being associated with certain prohibited organizations
+3. Being convicted of a crime or being associated with specific prohibited organizations

 4. Asylum application was denied

-5. You are an alien who became a public charge within the first 5 years of entering the U.S.
+5. You are an alien who became a public charge within the first five years of entering the U.S.

 How to Stop Removal Proceedings